fluid-checkout/fluid-checkout/readme.txt

 Requires PHP: 7.2
 Requires at least: 5.0
 Tested up to: 5.7
-Stable tag: 1.0.6
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides a fluid checkout experience for any WooCommerce store.
-Ask for shipping information before billing in a linear and multi-step checkout, add options for gift message and packaging and add a coupon code field at the checkout page that does not distract your customers.
+Provides a Fluid Checkout experience for any WooCommerce store.
+Ask for shipping information before billing in a linear and multi-step checkout, add options for gift message and packaging and display a coupon code field at the checkout page that does not distract your customers.
 Similar to the Shopify checkout, and even better.

 == Description ==

-Provides a fluid checkout experience for any WooCommerce store.
-Ask for shipping information before billing in a linear and multi-step checkout, add options for gift message and packaging and add a coupon code field at the checkout page that does not distract your customers.
+Provides a Fluid Checkout experience for any WooCommerce store.
+Ask for shipping information before billing in a linear and multi-step checkout, add options for gift message and packaging and display a coupon code field at the checkout page that does not distract your customers.
 Similar to the Shopify checkout, and even better.

 == Installation ==